The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 To improve spatial resolution a floating strip is placed between two readout strips on both $P$- and $N$-sides.
 The charge induced in the floating strip is shared by the neighboring strips and the effective strip pitch is reduced to half of the readout pitch.

 The readout metal strips are placed on top of the implanted strips, separated by a dielectric silicon oxide, hence the readout strips are AC-coupled.
-The capacitance of the AC coupling is 15-30 pF/cm, respectively on the $P$-$N$ sides, more than one order of magnitude larger than the the typical interstrip capacitances, that are below 1 pF/cm.
-The breakdown voltage of the dielectric is typically well above 100V, with all the AC capacitors tested up to 20V.
+The width of the metallization is \qty{20}{\um} (\qty{40}{\um}) on the $P$-side ($N$-side) of the barrel sensors and \qty{25}{\um} (\qty{40}{\um}) on the $P$-side ($N$-side) of the trapezoidal sensors.
+The capacitance of the AC coupling is 15 and \qty{30}{\pF/\cm} on the $P$- and $N-$side, more than one order of magnitude larger than the typical interstrip capacitances, that are below \qty{1}{\pF/\cm}.
+The breakdown voltage of the dielectric is typically well above \qty{100}{\V}, with all the AC capacitors tested up to \qty{20}{\V}.
 These figures are adequate considering that the readout ASICs are operated above the detector bias voltage (the floating power supply scheme, section~\ref{sec:C2_power_supplies}).
-By using this biasing scheme, as explained in section~\ref{sec:C2_power_supplies}, the potential across the AC decoupling capacitor is below 1V, thus minimizing the probability of breakdown of the AC coupling.
-When a broken AC decoupling capacitor between the strip implant and the metal readout electrode is present, called \gls{pinhole}, the corresponding pre-amplifier channel is not working properly, although some compensation are possible as explained in section~\ref{sec:C3_APVDAQ}.
-Pinholes could be created during sensor production or in the module assembly phases.
-A few additional pinholes, due to weaker capacitors, can also be generated during beam operation in case of large burst of radiation delivered when the bias voltage is applied, as explained in section~\ref{sec:C6_rad_spikes}.
+By using this biasing scheme, as explained in section~\ref{sec:C2_power_supplies}, the potential across the AC decoupling capacitor is below \qty{1}{\V}, thus minimizing the probability of breakdown of the AC coupling.
+When a broken AC decoupling capacitor between the strip implant and the metal readout electrode is present, called a \gls{pinhole}, the corresponding pre-amplifier channel does not operate correctly, although some compensation are possible as explained in section~\ref{sec:C3_APVDAQ}.
+Pinholes can be created during sensor production or in the module assembly phases.
+A few additional pinholes, due to weaker capacitors, can also be generated during beam operation in case of large bursts of radiation delivered when the bias voltage is applied, as explained in section~\ref{sec:C6_rad_spikes}.

-The SVD uses sensors of three different shapes: two rectangular ones for the barrel part, and one trapezoidal (or wedge shaped) one for the forward or slanted part (table~\ref{tab:sensor_geo}).
-The designs details of forward and barrel parts will be described in the next two sections.
+Table~\ref{tab:sensor_geo} shows the geometrical characteristics of the SVD sensors.
+All the sensor types carry the same kind of alignment marks (large F-marks in the corners) which can be detected automatically during the assembly process.
+The designs details of the forward and barrel sensors are described in the next two sections.

 \lvlthreesection{Forward sensors} { }